Classic no-bake cookies get an extra special twist in these Vermont Maple No-Bake Cookies. They're pure Vermont maple deliciousness!

-I am a huge fan of maple syrup!
+I am a huge fan of maple syrup.
 Pure Vermont maple syrup, to be exact.
 As many of you already know, I grew up in Vermont.
-Since moving to North Carolina (eighteen years ago after finishing college), I still have Vermont maple syrup shipped to me.
-For me, there's no substitute.
+Since moving to North Carolina (eighteen years ago after finishing college), I still have Vermont maple syrup shipped to me from my favorite Vermont sugar shack.
+For me, there's just no substitute.

 So when I had the opportunity to try Tonewood Maple's syrup, ...